Institute Activities and Advances

 In the first group, small pumps implanted under the skin delivered a continuous dose of vitamin D for three weeks.
 The researchers then examined the animals in both groups.
 The fibroids increased in size in the untreated rats, whereas in the rats receiving vitamin D, the tumors had shrunk dramatically.
 On average, the uterine fibroids in the group receiving vitamin D were 75% smaller than those in the untreated group.

 The amount of vitamin D the rats received each day was equivalent to a human dose of roughly 1,400 international units.
 The recommended amount of vitamin D for teens and adults age 70 and under is 600 units daily, although up to 4,000 units is considered safe for children over age 9, adults, and women who are pregnant or breastfeeding.

 These study results provide a promising new lead in the search for a non-surgical treatment for fibroids that doesn't affect fertility.
-(PMID: 22302692) Learn more about this NICHD-supported research in the Institute news release.
+(PMID: 22302692) Learn more about this NICHD-supported research in the Institute news release or NIH podcast.